days

 seconds

-The Last Planner System Conference is suited for everyone working in the AEC industry from owners and project executives to trade partners and superintendents working at any stage of a project from design through construction.
-Here are some of the reasons for why you should attend:
+The Last Planner System Conference is a premier event suited for everyone working in the AEC industry from owners and project executives to trade partners and superintendents working at any stage of a project from design through construction.
+Don’t miss this opportunity to expand your knowledge, grow your network, and gain actionable insights that will help you and your team advance your Last Planner and Lean Construction journey!
+Here’s why you don’t want to miss it:

 Learn from internationally renowned Lean Construction professionals